-The facility is an industrial facility that is not located in the Great Lakes watershed and contains a mercury source as defined in TOGS 1.3.10.
-Consistent with TOGS 1.3.10, the permit includes requirements for the implementation of MMP Type III.
+POD 4 - POD 6 were analyzed via EPA Method 1633 and were found to contain a mercury source as defined in TOGS 1.3.10.
+Consistent with TOGS 1.3.10, the permit includes requirements for the implementation of MMP Type III for POD 1 - POD 6.

-Based on the available data, the facility is not expected to meet the general level currently achievable (GLCA) of 50 ng/L. Therefore, the permit includes an interim effluent limitation equal to the individual level currently achievable (ILCA) of 200 ng/L as the daily max total mercury effluent limitation with weekly monitoring and Short-Term High-Intensity Monitoring.
+Based on the available data for POD 1 - POD 6, POD 1 - POD 6 are not expected to meet the general level currently achievable (GLCA) of 50 ng/L. Therefore, the permit includes an interim effluent limitation equal to the individual level currently achievable (ILCA) of 200 ng/L as the daily max total mercury effluent limitation with weekly monitoring and Short-Term High-Intensity Monitoring.
 The ILCA was determined from sampling data submitted as part of the application.
 The data collected will be used to calculate the Equivalent Effluent Quality (EEQ).